amarerohan/VoM-PhyS/README.md

 1. Heat_solver_parameter_file_loader.py - Provide the parameters and ensure they are correct with respect to the flow solver section.
 This will ensure correct files are being loaded.
 2. Matrix generation: This step is in two parts
-   A. Heat_voxel_equations_read_write.py - Run this code and it will generate an excel sheet that stores the row, col and data of the heat equations for the tissue voxels.
+   [A].
+Heat_voxel_equations_read_write.py - Run this code and it will generate an excel sheet that stores the row, col and data of the heat equations for the tissue voxels.
-   B. Heat_artery_vein_equations_read_write.py - Run this code and it will generate an excel sheet that stores the row, col and data of the heat equations for the segmented vessels.
+   [B].
+Heat_artery_vein_equations_read_write.py - Run this code and it will generate an excel sheet that stores the row, col and data of the heat equations for the segmented vessels.
 3. Heat_load_and_solver_read_write.py - The final step to solve for the heat transfer equation.